phizeroth/wiki-js-phiz/home.md

 ### Grid List
 - This is the first item in a grid list
+{.grid-list}
 - A grid list just looks cool I guess
+- Nice alternating shades
+- Interesting stuff
-- I can't really do a sub-item
+  - I can even do indented sub-items if I'm feeling frisky
-{.grid-list}
+  - Like so, you see, yes indeed
+- And that just about wraps that up

 ### Code block
 ```ruby